Ceconomy (OTCMKTS:MTTRY) Hits New 1-Year Low at $0.75

-Ceconomy AG (OTCMKTS:MTTRY) shares reached a new 52-week low during mid-day trading on Friday .
-The stock traded as low as $0.75 and last traded at $0.75, with a volume of 0 shares trading hands.
+Shares of Ceconomy AG (OTCMKTS:MTTRY) hit a new 52-week low during trading on Thursday .
+The stock traded as low as $0.75 and last traded at $0.75, with a volume of 0 shares changing hands.
 The stock had previously closed at $0.75.

+Separately, Bryan, Garnier & Co cut Ceconomy from a “buy” rating to a “neutral” rating in a report on Tuesday.
+Three research analysts have rated the stock with a sell rating, one has issued a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Ceconomy currently has a consensus rating of “Hold”.

 CECONOMY AG engages in the provision of online platform technology solutions to the consumer electronics industry.
 Its brands include MediaMarkt, Saturn, iBood, and Juke.
 It operates through the following geographical segments: DACH (Germany, Austria, Switzerland, Hungary), Western and Southern Europe, Eastern Europe, and Others.